-- The Masterplan shows the development sites, urban 6.1 layout and land uses that the Council wishes to see for the town centre core area.
-The urban layout is based on an exploitation of the different land heights, and or modification of the urban form of the area.
-This is aimed at primarily linking the new developments with in the surrounding routes spaces the and neighbourhoods, encouraging pedestrian movement, cycling and the use of public transport in the wider context. - 6.2 The land use strategy is based on the principle of locating the major attractors and generators of movement, such as large retail anchor store, new community facilities and a multi storey car park around the edges of a new core, to ensure even distribution of activity through the town centre. - 6.3 In order to improve linkages the provision of a new pedestrian and cycle bridge is sought between the town centre and High Street, together with improvement for mobility impaired access to the station facilities.
-Access to the station would also be improved by the creation of a new transport interchange with bus, taxi and private Residential flats and car pick up/set down. maisonettes above retail uses would create an appropriate mix of land uses in town centre which would be key to its vitality.
-Maximizing the residential volume within the town centre is seen as an essential to achieving a 'critical mass' of development that would generate sufficient level of activity on the one hand and contribute to financial viability on the other. - 6.4 Building on the tradition of our best urban areas, this regeneration strategy would encourage a variety of uses throughout the area.
+- 6.2 The indicative Masterplan shows the development sites, urban layout and land uses that the Council wishes to see for the town centre core area.
+The urban layout is based on an exploitation of the different land levels and gradients or modification of the urban form of the area.
+This is aimed at primarily linking the new developments with the routes and spaces in the surrounding neighbourhoods, encouraging pedestrian movement, cycling and the use of public transport in the wider context. - 6.3 In order to improve linkages the provision of a new pedestrian and cycle bridge is sought between the town centre and High Street, together with improvement for mobility impaired access to the station facilities.
+Access to the station would also be improved by the creation of a new transport interchange with bus, taxi and private car pick up/set down.
+Residential flats and maisonettes above retail uses would create an appropriate mix of land uses in town centre which would be key to its vitality.
+Maximizing the residential volume within the town centre is seen as an essential to achieving a 'critical mass' of development that would generate sufficient level of activity on the one hand and contribute to financial viability on the other.

+6.4 Building on the tradition of our best urban areas, this regeneration strategy would encourage a variety of uses throughout the area.
 The well functioning mix of active-rich uses would be brought about by market forces and a presence of high quality, higher density and flexible use developments, with good accessibility, a mix of building types and retain a socially diverse population, to ensure activity and presence in the area throughout the day and week.

-- 6.5 Ultimately, the mix and balance of land uses in the Masterplan strategy would be determined by the requirement for a sustainable, mixed-use development that: - Makes optimum use of the site; - Is directed to local needs; - Is well integrated with surrounding areas; - Can provide an appropriate balance of different uses; - Is commercially viable; - Reflects a very high standard of urban, building and sustainable environmental design that enhances the area; - Addresses the requirements for maintaining good quality of life standards in high density mixed use areas, particularly the amenity of residents and high quality public realm, with a planned response to community safety;

-• Provides community and other public services and facilities
+- 6.5 Ultimately, the mix and balance of land uses in the Masterplan would be determined by the requirement for a sustainable, mixed-use development that: - Makes optimum use of the site; - Is directed to local needs; - Is well integrated with surrounding areas; - Can provide an appropriate balance of different uses; - Is commercially viable; - Reflects a very high standard of urban, building and sustainable environmental design that enhances the area; - Addresses the requirements for maintaining good quality of life standards in high density mixed use areas, particularly the amenity of residents and high quality public realm, with a planned response to community safety; - Provides community and other public services and facilities